iamchrissmith/voting-bloc/README.md

 ## Elections
 - [ ] Multiple elections can be added, voted in and have their results reported
 - [X] Elections should consist of candidates (i.e. a user role)
-- [ ] All users should only be able to vote once in each election
+- [X] All users should only be able to vote once in each election
-- [ ] Once they have voted, users should be able to see how they voted in all past elections
+- [X] Once they have voted, users should be able to see how they voted
 - [X] Elections have a start and end date.
 - [X] Before they start any candidate can add their name
 - [X] Once they are started, admins can edit the ballot
-- [ ] and all user types can vote (once).
+- [X] and all user types can vote (once).

 ## Analytics
 - [ ] During an election admins can monitor voting results